badoo/styleguide/README.md

     },

     /**
+     * This function returns element, which will be used for wrapping
-     * This function will wrap the content of sandboxes,
+     * the content of sandboxes.
+It can be used for introducing
-     * for example to use special context providers within provided
+     * special context providers within provided Component
-     * Class or Component
+     * @optional
-     * @returns Object
+     * @returns {Component}
      */
     getComponentWrapper() {
-        require('MyComponent');
+        return require('MyComponent');
     },

     /**